 Chorus

-You might know chorus as a lush, watery guitar sound from the 80s.
-The Chorus effect creates a slightly detuned copy of your original signal, making it sound like multiple guitars are playing at once.
-It’s perfect for adding depth and dimension to clean tones or beefing up leads.
+You might know chorus as that lush, watery guitar sound from the 80s.
+It makes a slightly detuned copy of your signal, so it sounds like more than one guitar playing at once.
+Great for adding depth to clean tones or fattening up a lead.

-I like to use chorus when I’m gently picking arpeggios and broken chords to create a dreamy, floating feeling.
+I like to use chorus when I’m gently picking arpeggios and broken chords, for a dreamy, floating feel.

 Flanger

-If you’re after that jet-plane swoosh or a psychedelic swirl, a flanger pedal is the one for you.
-This effect splits your signal, slightly delays one part, and then combines them back together.
-It results in a sweeping, metallic sound that can range from subtle to intense.
-It’s great for adding movement to rhythm parts or creating otherworldly solos.
+If you’re after that jet-plane swoosh or a psychedelic swirl, a flanger is the one.
+It splits your signal, slightly delays one part, then combines them back together, giving you a sweeping, metallic sound that runs from subtle to intense.
+Great for adding movement to rhythm parts or for otherworldly solos.

-Learn about what is a flanger pedal, in our guide to flanger pedals.
+Learn more in our guide to flanger pedals.

 Phaser